omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 • After ensuring that the dataset was free of duplicates, missing values and bot-generated noise, the cleaned data was exported as a new CSV file, serving as a reliable foundation for further analysis.

-• Once cleaned and standardised, the dataset was exported as a new CSV file.

 #### c.
 Data Processing of Timestamp and Merging Item Properties

 • Binding Item Properties Files: